karouf/resume/en.md

 **Amateur Cartographer**
 OpenStreetMap
 November 2006 - October 2009
-* Kicked off mapping in Clermont-Ferrand, Fontenay le Comte and Aberdeen
+* Kicked off mapping in Clermont-Ferrand, Fontenay le Comte (France) and Aberdeen (UK)
 * Participated in several mapping parties around France
 * Given the first ["State of France" presentation](http://vimeo.com/7024212) at OpenStreetMap State of the Map 2008 conference in Limerick, Ireland
 * Helped with other contributors to structure the French community